X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: INTRODUCTION

-Extracting relevant information from structured (i.e., tabular) data is of utmost importance in practical data science.
-Tabular data consist of a matrix of samples organized in rows, each of which has the same set of features in its columns, and is commonly used for medical, financial, scientific, and networking applications, enabling efficient search operations on large-scale datasets.
-While deep learning has shown impressive improvements in accuracy for unstructured data, such as image recognition or machine translation, tree-based machine learning (ML) models still outperform neural networks in classification and regression tasks on tabular data~\cite{borisov_deep_2021,shwartz-ziv_tabular_2022,grinsztajn_why_2022}.
-This difference in model accuracy is due to robustness to uninformative features of tree-based models, bias towards a smooth solution of neural networks models, and in general the need for rotation invariant models where the data is rotation invariant itself, as in the case of tabular data~\cite{grinsztajn_why_2022}.
-With high model accuracy and ease of use, tree-based ML models are greatly preferred by the data science community~\cite{kaggle_state_2021}, with $>74\%$ of data scientists preferring to use these models while $<40\%$ choose neural networks in a recent survey.
 However, tree-based models have garnered little attention in the architecture and custom accelerator research fields, particularly compared to deep learning.
 While small models are easily executed, performance issues for larger tree-based ML models arise due to limited inference latency both on CPU and GPUs~\cite{xie_tahoe_2021,he_booster_2022} originating from irregular memory accesses and thread synchronization issues.
-Recent work attempted to address this limitation by improving GPU memory organization with compiler optimizations~\cite{noauthor_rapids_nodate, noauthor_rapids_nodate-1} and model-tailored strategies for inference~\cite{xie_tahoe_2021}, with limited success.
-As large tree-based models are finding performance limits in existing hardware, larger models ($>$1M nodes) are demonstrating increasingly compelling uses in practical environments where high throughput and moderate latency are desired~\cite{uber,ieee_cis}.
+As large tree-based models ($>$1M nodes) are finding performance limits in existing hardware, they are demonstrating increasingly compelling uses in practical environments where high throughput and moderate latency are desired.
 For example, the winner of a recent IEEE-CIS Fraud detection competition used a tree-based ML model with~20M nodes~\cite{ieee_cis}.
 Moreover, reducing inference latency is critical in scientific applications where for use in real-time processing, model latency must be $\sim$100 ns~\cite{summers_fast_2020}.
-Similar low latency requirements for model inference arise in a real-time in-the-loop decision, data filtering systems, or streaming data scenarios, which are common across financial, medical and cybersecurity domains~\cite{gajjar_faxid_2022,ieee_cis} where tabular data and tree-based ML also dominate.
+Similar low latency requirements for model inference arise in a real-time in-the-loop decision, data filtering systems, or streaming data scenarios, which are common across financial, medical, and cybersecurity domains~\cite{gajjar_faxid_2022,ieee_cis} where tabular data and tree-based ML also dominate.
 Thus, these models are reaching sizes and complexity levels for meaningful real-world tasks, as they are hitting limits on inference latency and throughput in current systems.
-Recently, several custom accelerators for tree-based ML inference have been developed based either on FPGA \cite{summers_fast_2020,gajjar_faxid_2022} or custom ASICs \cite{tzimpragos_racetree_2019,he_booster_2022}.
-A common architecture in most of the accelerators mentioned above implements look-up tables (LUTs) storing the attributes of a decision tree (DT) which is accessed multiple times during inference, with reads based on decision paths taken during the tree traversal.
+Recently, custom accelerators for tree-based ML inference have been developed based either on FPGA \cite{summers_fast_2020,gajjar_faxid_2022} or custom ASICs \cite{tzimpragos_racetree_2019,he_booster_2022}.
+A common architecture in most of the accelerators mentioned above implements look-up tables (LUTs) storing the attributes of a decision tree (DT) accessed multiple times during inference, with reads based on decision paths taken during the tree traversal.
 Along with low latency inference, an efficient hardware representation of trees is necessary to implement the required very large models.